Curriculum and Instruction

 Contact between home and school is important and essential.
 Should you have any concern or want to relay information or positive feedback, school personnel are always available.
 If there is a concern for your child's well-being, it is always best to talk with your child's teacher first.
 The teacher will return your call the same day if he or she is teaching at the time of your call.

-Many teachers have websites or another electronic format to share current events occurring in your child's classroom.
+Classroom teachers will be using the Remind mobile app, and may also maintain a class website to share current events occurring in your child's classroom.
 You are encouraged to download the HDSB Mobile app and follow us on Twitter @OakwoodHDSB

 Parent-teacher conferences are an effective way to communicate.
 These can be arranged upon request when more in-depth discussions are required.
-School and classroom newsletters will help keep parents up to date with activities as they are planned.
+School newsletters will help keep parents up to date with school-wide news and events.

 The Principal is also able to talk to you about school policy, general school routines or about your child's progress.